-A. Absent the exceptions provided in Subparagraphs (b)-(c), of Paragraph (2), of Subsection (A) of 6.60.6.11 NMAC, a level 1 teaching license shall not be renewed and shall be deemed to have lapsed upon the date of expiration, immediately terminating authorization to work as a teacher n New Mexico public and charter schools.
+A. Absent the exceptions provided in Paragraphs (2) and (3) of Subsection A of 6.60.6.11 NMAC, a level 1 teaching license shall not be renewed and shall be deemed to have lapsed upon the date of expiration, immediately terminating authorization to work as a teacher in New Mexico public schools.

-B. Continuing level 2 and level 3-A licenses granted pursuant to 6.60.6.8 NMAC of this rule shall be granted for nine years.
+B. Continuing level 2 and level 3-A licenses shall be granted for nine years.

-C. Applications and requirements for level 2 or level 3A licensure advancement or renewal must be submitted no later than June 30 of the year following expiration of the license.
-After that date the license is deemed to have lapsed.
+C. Applications for a level 2 teaching license and level 3-A teaching license advancement or renewal must be submitted no later than June 30 of the year following expiration of the license.
+After that date, the license shall be deemed to have lapsed.

-D. A level 2, level 3 or level 3A license that has lapsed may be renewed at the same level of the lapsed license if the applicant submits evidence of having satisfactorily carried out the duties as previously authorized by the lapsed license for five complete school years and submits a verification from the superintendent of the local school district or the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for licensure renewal, that the applicant has satisfactorily demonstrated the competencies for the level of lapsed licensure as evidenced by annual evaluations.
-If the applicant cannot provide both the verification of five years experience and competency from the superintendent of the local school district, the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed, the applicant shall be issued only a level 1 license.
+D. A level 2 teaching license, a level 3 teaching license, or a level 3-A teaching license that has lapsed may be renewed by submission of:

+(1) evidence of having satisfactorily carried out the duties as previously authorized by the lapsed license for five full school years; and

+(2) verification from the governing authority by which the applicant has been most recently employed as of the date of the application for licensure renewal, that the applicant has demonstrated the competencies for the level of lapsed licensure as evidenced by annual evaluations.
+If the applicant cannot provide verification of five years of experience and competency from the governing authority by which the applicant has been most recently employed, the applicant shall be issued a level 1 license.

-[6.60.6.12 NMAC - Rp 6.60.6.11 NMAC, 9/30/2003; A, 8/31/2004; A, 4/29/2005; A, 5/31/2006; A, 10/31/2007; A, 6/15/2009]
+[6.60.6.12 NMAC – Rp, 6.60.6.12 NMAC, 1/18/2023]

 HISTORY OF 6.60.6 NMAC: